 Aesthetic Realism Consultant Nancy Huntting

--- to the left there's a blazing wind-blown fire with a family working around it.
-There are magpies perched, observing in different directions on the tree branches and one flying with wings outstretched.
+—to the left there's a blazing wind-blown fire with a family working around it.
+There are black birds perched, observing in different directions on the tree branches and one flying with wings outstretched.
 And there are the three hunters returning with their pack of varied dogs.

-Eli Siegel, the great American poet and critic who founded the philosophy Aesthetic Realism, describes in his essay, Art As Composition, what this painting has and every person wants:
+Eli Siegel, the great American poet and critic, founder of the philosophy Aesthetic Realism, describes in his essay, Art As Composition, what this painting has and every person wants:

 All the best critics of Bruegel speak of the greatness of this composition, which Helen Gardner describes in Art through the Ages:

 A clearly enunciated diagonal movement, marked by dogs and hunters, and trees, starts from the lower left-hand corner and continues, less definitely but none the less surely, by the road, the row of small trees, and the church far across the valley to the jutting crags of the hills.
 This movement is countered by an opposing diagonal from the lower right, marked by the edge of the snow-covered hill and repeated again and again in details.That great diagonal from the hunters to the mountain crags takes in all the up and down and diversity of the valley in between, joins the things nearest to us and the things farthest away, gathers all the difference in the painting.
 And the other diagonal, in a different direction, joins the lowest part in the foreground to the highest point.
 The diagonals are the same and different, what makes them up is all the different things in the painting.
 And this crossing of diagonal lines is repeated in details—in the hunters' spears, in the roofs of the houses, where the flying bird crosses the horizon, in the branches of the trees, and even in the tiny figures skating.
 There is more and more sameness, with more and more difference, and the accumulation gives me a sense of wonder at the complexity and order of reality as seen by Bruegel.